This page contains affiliate links. Please read our disclosure for more info.

 Setout Backpack Pros

-As with all Tortuga backpacks, the Setout is carry-on-sized, so you can take it on the plane and save time and money.
+As with all Tortuga backpacks, the Tortuga Setout is carry-on-sized, so you can take it on the plane and save time and money.
 It’s the maximum carry-on size allowed on most airlines and it holds a surprising amount of stuff.

-Simon isn’t exactly an ultralight traveller these days—his current electronics collection includes a 15-inch laptop, 13-inch tablet, and Nintendo Switch games console—but he has plenty of space for all his stuff.
+Simon isn’t exactly an ultralight traveller—his current electronics collection includes a 15-inch laptop, 13-inch tablet, and Nintendo Switch games console—but he has plenty of space for all his stuff.

 Our biggest issue with the Tortuga Outbreaker was how heavy it was.
 The Setout is the lightest maximum carry-on-size Tortuga backpack at just 3.9 lbs.

 The Setout is the best looking Tortuga backpack yet.
 Simon has the Heather Grey version and the soft, matte grey fabric and rounded corners feel more stylish than the previous blocky Tortugas.
 It’s a simple, understated design that looks fantastic and won’t stand out in cities.